haneytron/dache/README.md

 # VERSION INFORMATION

-## 1.4.9
+## 1.5.0

-- Fixed bug introduced in 1.4.8 that caused `CacheClient.Clear()` to spin into an infinite loop.
+- Fixed bug introduced in 1.4.9 that caused NuGet Dache Cache Host to crash when recording a loggable event (due to trying to use Event Viewer logger intended for installed Windows Service)

 # INSTALLATION INSTRUCTIONS